 Santa Clara University students will control the spacecraft from the mission operations center at NASA Ames.
 The students developed software that will send commands to the satellite, analyze spacecraft health and calibrate biological data.

-WHAT: Opportunity to interview Santa Clara University students and NASA scientists about their role in the GeneSat project.
+Opportunity to interview Santa Clara University students and NASA scientists about their role in the GeneSat project.
+WHEN:

-WHO: Santa Clara University students; Ames' John Hines, GeneSat project manager; and Bruce Yost, GeneSat mission manager.
+Santa Clara University students; Ames' John Hines, GeneSat project manager; and Bruce Yost, GeneSat mission manager.
+WHERE:

 To reach Ames, take the Moffett Field exit off Highway 101 and drive east to the main gate and Visitor Badging Office.
 Maps to the small satellite processing facility will be provided.